Woman rewards Good Samaritan who returned $10k he found on the subway

-The New Yorker who found $10,000 on a subway platform and brought the money to police in December met the woman who lost it Thursday.
-The NYPD arranged the meeting.
+The New Yorker who found $10,000 on a subway platform and brought the money to police in December met the woman who lost it when the NYPD arranged a meeting Thursday.

 Back on Dec.
-20, Aiya Tulemaganbetova was preparing for a trip to Kazakhstan when she left her Chanel bag filled with cash on the northbound 1 train platform.
+20, Aiya Tulemaganbetova was preparing for a trip to Kazakhstan when she left her Chanel bag filled with cash on the northbound No. 1 train platform.
 She realized it at the next stop, but when she went back to check, the purse was gone.

+She spoke to PIX11 on Thursday through an interpreter, her business partner Edward Mermelstein.

 "She was very upset because the money, portion of that money was to buy her children gifts for the holidays.
 She was in shock when she got on that plane," he said.

 It was luck that New Yorker Richard Taverna found it.
-He brought the bag home to his apartment and when he peeked inside to see if there was ID, he was very surprised.
+He brought the bag home to his apartment and when he peeked inside to see if there was identification, he was very surprised.

 "It was an envelope and I opened it and saw the $10,000.
 Needless to say I was shocked," Taverna said.

-Early the next morning Taverna brought the bag and the money to the 20th precinct on the Upper West Side.
-Cops there couldn't believe it.
+Early the next morning Taverna brought the bag and the money to the NYPD's 20th precinct on the Upper West Side.
+Cops there said they also could not believe it.

 "Rich represents the best of the Upper West Side and the best of New York City.
 And the cops couldn't stop talking about it.
 It made everyone in this precinct so happy to know there are guys like Rich out there," NYPD Deputy Inspector Timothy Malin said.